top of page

 The Maternal Child Death Review (MCDR)

-The Maternal Child Death Review (MCDR) is a partnership with the Alaska State Department of Health and Human Services Division of Public Health / Women’s, Children’s, and Family Unit to reduce severe maternal morbidity and mortality.
+The Maternal Child Death Review (MCDR) is housed within the State of Alaska Department of Health, Division of Public Health.
+The purpose of this multidisciplinary committee is to reduce infant, child, and maternal morbidity and mortality in Alaska.

 Alaska Perinatal Quality Collaborative